abacaphiliac/doctrine-orm-diagnostics-module/README.md

 # Usage
 Add `Abacaphiliac\DoctrineORMDiagnosticsModule` to your application module config.

+Database Connection and ORM Entity checks are in-place already, but you must opt-in to a schema validator if you want to use one.

+## How do I choose and configure a schema validator?
+Copy and rename `config/migrations_schema.global.php.dist` into your application autoload directory if you use `doctrine/migrations` with `doctrine/doctrine-orm-module` for managing schema.

+Or, copy and rename `config/orm_schema.global.php.dist` into your application autoload directory if you only use `doctrine/doctrine-orm-module` for managing schema.

 ## What can I do if I don't use `orm_default`?
 Create your own `CheckConnectionFactory` (a very simple factory) and override the